spacetelescope/DRESSCode/README.md

 For more, see our <a href="https://spacetelescope.github.io/DRESSCode/user_manual/install/#docker-installation" target="_blank">docker instructions</a>.

+## Help

+Please see the <a href="https://spacetelescope.github.io/DRESSCode/" target="_blank">documentation</a>.
+If you encounter a bug or have questions, please report through GitHub <a href="https://github.com/spacetelescope/DRESSCode/issues">issues</a>.

 ## License

 This project is Copyright Association of Universities for Research in Astronomy and licensed under the terms of the BSD 3-Clause “New” or “Revised” License (see the [LICENSE](LICENSE) file for more information).